THE KNAVE'S MELBOURNE WEDDING DJ BLOG

 Generally, Weddings are suited to having a range of tunes to not only complement the demographic, but also the different stages of your wedding day.
 The reception music should reflect you and your tastes, so this is where you example playlist will come in handy!
 All in all the big day is about YOU - so don't feel as if you need to please absolutely everyone.

-A common thing I hear is "We want modern music that everyone knows" .
-The reality here is that the songs that everyone actually knows are mostly older songs - ya know - the classics!
+A common thing I hear is "We want modern music, because that's what everyone knows" .
+The reality here is that the songs that engage the most people and that everyone actually knows are classic hits spanning the decades.

-I find all ages also love 50's Rock N Roll - eg: Little Richard's Tutti Frutti brings the house down every time. (also works well with grandparents wanting to have a dance with kids!)
-These, mixed up with some 90's and R&B bangers generally has everyone satisfied and enjoying themselves and sometimes later in the night is great for bringing in House, Nu Disco, Hard Rock or deeper club cuts if that's your thing!
+These, mixed up with some 90's R&B and 2000's bangers generally has everyone satisfied and enjoying themselves and sometimes later in the night is great for bringing in House, Nu Disco, Hard Rock or deeper club cuts if that's your thing.

 Consider also how appropriate these choices are too - That new R&B banger about "tappin that booty" while great to get down to in the club, is highly likely to be awkward around certain guests and that long 8 minute epic might rock your world but will probably clear your dance floor.
 If you're unsure - Having a discussion with your DJ on their thoughts around these is a good idea as they may have suggestions or be able to make edits of these for you to make them work in context.